Sitecore/sitecore-mobile-ssc-sdk/scripts/xamarin-store/MobileSDK/Details.md

-Sitecore Mobile SDK - a Portable .NET Library
+Sitecore Mobile SDK 2.0 (SSC-only) for Xamarin - a Portable .NET Library
 ========

-Sitecore Mobile SDK is a framework that is designed to help the developer produce native mobile applications that use and serve content that is managed by Sitecore.
+The SDK is a framework that is designed to help the developer produce native mobile applications that use and serve content that is managed by Sitecore.
 The framework enables developers to rapidly develop applications utilizing their existing .NET development skill sets.
 The SDK includes the following features:

 * Fetching CMS Content
-* Source HTML renderings from Sitecore CMS
 * Create, Delete, Update Items
-* Downloading and Uploading Media Resources
+* Downloading Media Resources
-* Protect security sensitive data

 The library is PCL standard compliant and can be used on the following platforms :

-* iOS 7 and newer
+* iOS 8 and newer
 * Android 4.0 and newer
 * Windows Desktop (.NET 4.5)
-* Windows Phone 8 and newer
+* Windows Phone 8.1 and newer

 It uses the modern C# approaches such as :
 * PCL distribution